ayanopt/2023-momentum/article.md

 - Implement reinforcement learning for adaptive position sizing
 - Expand to other liquid ETFs for diversification

 This project demonstrates that systematic approaches to trading can be profitable when properly implemented with appropriate risk controls.
-The key is combining sound statistical methods with practical market knowledge and robust execution infrastructure.
+The key is combining sound statistical methods with pfractical market knowledge and robust execution infrastructure.

 ## References and Resources